-Christina Cross receives \$200 a month from an annuity.
-The owner asked the insurance company to verify the total amount Christina paid and the total amount she has received in payments to date.
-The verification documents that she paid \$40,000 for the annuity over the years while she was working and she has received a total of \$4,800 in periodic payments since she retired.
+Verification documents show Christina Cross receives \$200 a month from an annuity since retiring.
+While working, she paid \$40,000 for the annuity over the years.
 The owner will not count the annuity as an asset but will consider the periodic payments as income.
+The annual income would be \$2,400.

-3. Calculations when an annuity is considered an asset.
+3. Calculations when an annuity is considered an asset: